natesymer/sansom/README.md

 `gem install sansom`

-General Usage
+Or, you can clone this repo and use `gem build sansom.gemspec` to build the gem.

+Writing a Sansom app
 -
-Traditional approach:
+Writing a one-file application is trivial with Sansom:

     # config.ru

     require "sansom"

-    s = Sansom.new
-    # define routes on s
-    run s

-One-file approach:

-    # app.rb

-	require "sansom"

-    s = Sansom.new
-    # define routes on s
-    s.start

-They're basically the same, except the rack server evaluates config.ru in its own context.
-The config.ru approach allows for the config to be separated from the application code.

-Writing your own traditional-style webapp
--

-Writing a one-file webapp is as simple as creating a `Sansomable`, defining routes on it, and calling start on it.

-####There is more footwork for a traditional-style webapp:

-Sansom is defined like this:

-    Sansom = Class.new Object
-    Sansom.send :include, Sansomable

-So you'll want your app to either `include Sansomable` or be a subclass of `Sansom`, so that a basic declaration looks like this.

-	# myapi.rb

-	require "sansom"

 	class MyAPI
 	  include Sansomable
-	  def template
+	  def routes
 	  	# define routes here
 	  end
 	end

-And your `config.ru` file

-    # config.ru

-    require "./myapi"

     run MyAPI.new

 Defining Routes
 -
+Routes are defined through (dynamically resolved) instance methods that correspond to HTTP verbs.
+They take a path and a block.
+The block must be able to accept (at least) **one** argument.

+You can either write

+    require "sansom"

+	class MyAPI
+	  include Sansomable
+	  def routes
+	    get "/" do |r|
+	      # r is a Rack::Request object
+	      [200, {}, ["hello world!"]]
+	    end

+	    post "/form" do |r|
+	      # return a Rack response
+	    end
+	  end
+	end

-Routes can be defined like so:
+Routes can also be defined like so:

-    s = Sansom.new
+    s = MyAPI.new
     s.get "/" do |r| # r is a Rack::Request
 	  [200, {}, ["Return a Rack response."]]
     end

-You can replace `get` with any http verb.
-Or `map`, if you want to map a subsansom.
-Let's say you've written a new version of your api.
-No problem:
+But let's say you have an existing Sinatra/Rails/Sansom (Rack) app.
+It's simple: mount them.
+For example, mounting existing applications can be used to easily version an app:

-    # app.rb
+    # config.ru

     require "sansom"

+    class Versioning
+      include Sansomable
+    end

-    s = Sansom.new
+    s = Versioning.new
-    s.map "/v1", MyAPI.new
+    s.mount "/v1", MyAPI.new
-    s.map "/v2", MyNewAPI.new
+    s.mount "/v2", MyNewAPI.new

-    s.start
+    run s

-Sansom blocks vs Sinatra blocks
+Sansom routes vs Sinatra routes
 -

-Sansom blocks remain blocks: When a route is mapped, the same block you use is called when a route is matched.
+**Sansom routes remain true blocks**: When a route is mapped, the same block you use is called when a route is matched.
 It's the same object every time.

-Sinatra blocks become methods behind the scenes.
-When a route is matched, Sinatra looks up the method and calls it.
+**Sinatra routes become methods behind the scenes**: When a route is matched, Sinatra looks up the method and calls it.

-Sinatra's mechanism allows for the use of `return` inside blocks.
-Sansom doesn't do this, so you must use the `next` directive in the same way you'd use return.
+It's a common idiom in Sinatra to use `return` to terminate execution of a route prematurely (since Sinatra routes aren't blocks). **You must use `next` instead** (you can relplace all instances of `return` with `next`).

 Before filters
 -

 You can write before filters to try to preëmpt request processing.
-If the block returns a valid response, the request is preëmpted & it returns that response.
+If the block returns anything (other than nil) **the request is preëmpted**.
+In that case, the response from the before block is the response for the request.

     # app.rb